dkrutsko/express-bouncer/README.md

 [![Build Status](https://travis-ci.org/dkrutsko/express-bouncer.png)](https://travis-ci.org/dkrutsko/express-bouncer)
 [![NPM version](https://badge.fury.io/js/express-bouncer.png)](https://badge.fury.io/js/express-bouncer)

-A simple and standalone middleware for [express](https://github.com/visionmedia/express) routes which attempts to mitigate brute-force attacks.
+<p align="justify">A simple and standalone middleware for <a href="https://github.com/visionmedia/express">express</a> routes which attempts to mitigate brute-force attacks.
 It works by increasing the delay with each failed request using a Fibonacci formula.
 Requests are tracking via IP address and can be white-listed or reset on demand.
 All logged addresses are stored locally in an object and dormant addresses are removed automatically.
 Error messages are also completely customizable.
-This project is based on [express-brute](https://github.com/AdamPflug/express-brute) created by [Adam Pflug](https://github.com/AdamPflug).
+This project is based on <a href="https://github.com/AdamPflug/express-brute">express-brute</a> created by <a href="https://github.com/AdamPflug">Adam Pflug</a>.</p>

 ### Installation
 ```js